Fake apologies and the power of sincerity. Moral values in action

 The most common mistakes when making an apology

-embarrassment.
-Some are embarrassed to apologize and therefore, during the apology, they grumble under their breath something similar to: “Well, you are ... sorry if something is wrong” or “If I offended you, I'm sorry”, etc.
+Constriction.
+Some are embarrassed to apologize and therefore, while saying an apology, they mutter under their breath something similar to: “Well, you are... sorry if something is wrong” or “If I offended you, I’m sorry,” etc.

 If you know how to apologize properly, then you: